jeffthomasiii/Just-a-Thought-Blog/_posts/2025-07-21-When-Silence-Isn’t-Submission.md

 Let’s bring this closer to home.

+The U.S. Constitution doesn’t give us rights, it protects the ones we already have.
+It doesn't create our freedom; it guards it from government interference.
+That includes our God-given right to speak, to assemble, to petition, and to live according to conscience.

-The U.S. Constitution doesn’t silence its citizens, it invites their voice.
-It gives us the right to petition, protest, and participate.
-And for Christians living in this system, that means our voice isn’t just allowed, it’s expected.
+And for Christians living in this system, that means our voice isn’t just permitted, it’s protected.

 And yet, many of us don’t use it.